msu/csci-432-fall2020/README.md

 throughout the week.
 We welcome questions!
 In the Zoom breakout rooms, we expect that you are actively working on problems.
-If needed, start your group by recapping what was discussed right before going into the breakout room or during the class perioud before.
+If needed, start your group by recapping what was discussed right before going into the breakout room or during the class period before.
 If something is unclear, ask for a clarification from your classmate.
 If your group is unsure of what the task is, please ask and do not sit idle!